-- (a) Citizen of the United States (Minn.
+- (a) Citizen of, or eligible to work in, the United States (Minn.
 R. 6700.0700, Subp.
-1) - (b) Possess a valid driver's license - (c) Free of any felony conviction - (d) Not be required to register as a predatory offender under state law - (e) Free of conviction of any controlled substance law or of any misdemeanor conviction listed in Minn.
-R. 6700.0700 - (f) Fingerprinted for purposes of disclosure of any felony convictions - (g) Submit to a medical examination and psychological evaluation to ensure that the candidate is free from any physical, emotional or mental condition which might adversely affect his/her performance of peace officer duties - (h) Successfully complete a physical strength and agility examination - (i) Successfully complete an oral examination
+1) - (b) Possess a valid driver's license - (c) Free of any felony conviction - (d) Not be required to register as a predatory offender under state law - (e) Free of conviction of any controlled substance law or of any misdemeanor offense listed in Minn.
+R. 6700.0700 - (f) Have no record of engaging in discriminatory conduct, involvement with a hate or extremist group, or criminal gang - (g) Fingerprinted for purposes of disclosure of any felony convictions - (h) Submit to a medical examination and psychological evaluation required by Minn.
+R. 6700.0675 to ensure that the candidate is free from any physical, emotional, or mental condition which might adversely affect the candidate's performance of peace officer duties

+- (i) Successfully complete a physical strength and agility examination - (j) Successfully complete an oral examination